jimmyKodar/Tetris/DEV_JOURNAL.md

 * **10:35** - Trying to move sideways movement logic to `keyDown()` from `gameLoop()`.
 * **10:42** - **FINISHED** and everythings works. **Commiting changes.**

+* **10:47** - starting work on the collision detection for side movment, trying to fix the corner to corner intersection bug.

 ## 2024-05-11